Housing for the Academic Year

 - HAVE YOUR DOCUMENTS READY TO SHOW THE U.S. CUSTOMS AND BORDER PROTECTION (CBP) OFFICER.
 You will be asked to show your passport containing your F-1 Student visa, Form I-20, Form I-94 Arrival/Departure Record and proof of funding when you are going through U.S. Customs and Border Protection (CBP) Inspection.

-- BE PREPARED TO EXPLAIN WHY YOU’RE COMING TO THE U.S. The CBP officer may ask you a few simple questions about the purpose of your stay in the U.S. Be prepared to tell him or her why you are coming to study at Caldwell College.
+- BE PREPARED TO EXPLAIN WHY YOU’RE COMING TO THE U.S. The CBP officer may ask you a few simple questions about the purpose of your stay in the U.S. Be prepared to tell him or her why you are coming to study at Caldwell University.

 - CHECK THAT THE CBP OFFICER PROPERLY STAMPED YOUR DOCUMENTS.
 The CBP officer will look at your documents and stamp them and return them to you.
 It is important that this process is done properly, so check your documents before leaving the inspection area.
 If a mistake is not caught, you may have to return to the airport later to fix it!